Medicare in Iowa

 - $20.40 was the lowest monthly premium for a Medicare prescription drug plan in 2018

-Statistical data from Medicare Enrollment Dashboard.
-2018 MA Part D Landscape State-by-State Fact Sheet
+Statistical data from Medicare Enrollment Dashboard and 2018 MA Part D Landscape State-by-State Fact Sheet

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.